supaflyENJOY/DynamicsDocs/my-website/docs/Practitioners/CareTeamAssignments.md

 ---
 # Overview

 The Care Team Assignments tab has 1 sub grid.
-This sub grid lists all the Care team Assignments the Practitioner has.
+This sub grid lists all the Care Team Assignments the Practitioner has.

 <br>

 # Care Team Assignments

 The sub grid displays the Patient Name, Authorization Service, Amount of Hours, Frequency, Period Start Date and Period End Date.
+There are 2 different views available.
+The default view is 'Current Assignments'.
+This view is filtered to display Care Team Assignment records related to this Practitioner where the Period End Date is equal to Today or is in the future.
+The other view is 'All Assignments'.
+This view displays all Care Team Assignments related to this Practitioner.

  ### <u> Add New Care Team Assignments </u>